signalogic/SigSRF_SDK/mediaTest_readme.md

     In this case customer expectations were (i) the stream with embedded chime markers would not "slip" left or right in time relative to other streams (i.e. correct time alignment between streams would be maintained) and (ii) 1 sec spacing between chimes would stay exactly regular, with no distortion.
 Both of these conditions had to hold notwithstanding packet loss, out-of-order packets, and other stream integrity issues.

-<a name="BuildingApplications"><a/>
+<a name="BuildingHighPerformanceApplications"><a/>
-## Building Applications
+## Building High Performance Applications

 Building reference and user applications is straightforward; the mediaMin and mediaTest Makefiles can be used as-is or as a starting point and modified as needed.
 These Makefiles are deliberately written with a minimum of cryptic Make syntax, in the style of simple, sequential programs to the extent possible, with descriptive variable names and numerous comments.

 One area of Makefile complexity involves codecs, which need to be high performance but are sensitive to many factors, including underlying machine specs and gcc/g++ version.
-To achieve high performance, at compile-time codecs are built with --fast-math and -O3, and at link-time the Makefiles look at OS distribution and gcc version to decide which build version of codec lib to link, with higher build versions linked when possible.
-The objective is to link as high a build version as possible to take advantage of generated code optimized with vector math functions.
-Vector functions operate on arrays of floating-point data, for example 8x 32-bit single-precision floating-point or 4x double-precision.
-Here are some additional notes:
+To achieve high performance, at compile-time codecs are built with --fast-math and -O3, and at link-time the Makefiles look at OS distribution and gcc version to decide which build version of codec libs to link, with higher build versions linked when possible.
+The objective is to link as high a build version as possible to take advantage of generated code optimized with [vectorized math functions](#user-content-vectorizedmathfunctions).

-* vector math functions result from --fast-math + -O3, which in gcc v9 and higher contribute to significantly faster codec performance

-* normally vector math funtions link with the gnu mvec library (libmvec), which was introduced with glibc 2.22 in 2016.
-Currently mediaMin and mediaTest Makefiles link with libm, which is a gnu script that pulls in libmvec depending on glibc version and whether libmvec.so is present on the system (e.g. /usr/lib64 on CentOS 8, and /usr/lib/x86_64-linux-gnu on Ubuntu 20.04)

 This approach enables per-system optimized performance, but unfortunately later versions of gcc (approximately v9 and higher, at least as known so far) do not always maintain vector function name compatibility with earlier versions.
 For example, a v11.x codec lib may not link with a v9.x application.
 To address this complexity the Makefiles include a chunk of code that decides which codec lib build version to link (current options include v4.6, v9.4, and v11.3).
 Also in the event of a failed link the Makefiles employ a worst-case fallback that maps vector functions to non-vectorized versions.
 This fallback is not a functionally correct solution; for example a codec decode might produce intermittent pops and glitches.
 However, it does produce run-time executables with intelligible results.
 If you encounter this situation you can (i) modify the Makefile CODEC_LIBS variable to include v4.6 version codec names (old and slow but never fail to link and produce accurate results), (ii) force an available codec lib version to be used, or (iii) contact Signalogic for a specific codec lib version.